Jomarnordvik/Rock-Paper-Scissors/readme.md

 The player will play against the computer in a series of 3 rounds.
 (Best out of three)

 After 3 rounds, the game will end and the player will see the final result.
-*The alternative gamemode consists of 5 rounds.*
+*The hardcore gamemode consists of 5 rounds.*
+*Last Man Standing only has one singular round*

 ### Gamemodes